 Where the River Rhine crosses the border from Germany into Holland, it branches off into a series of smaller distributaries such as the Waal, Nederrijn and the Lek that converge again further north at the River Meuse.
 The Meuse then flows northward through northern Holland and Belgium before emptying into the North Sea.
 These branch rivers are in turn interlocked by an extensive network of waterways and man-made canals which criss-cross the fertile countryside and enable large areas of Holland and Belgium to be explored by boat.

-From flower-filled fields and impressive windmills to historic cities and picturesque villages that line the banks of these waterways, a river cruise is a perfect way of seeing the beautiful lowlands of Holland and Belgium.
-Itineraries generally sail at the height of spring ensuring that the passing landscape is at its most rewarding with tulips in full bloom whilst you travel between some of the region’s most enthralling and historic towns and cities such as Amsterdam, Kinderdijk and Antwerp.
+From flower-filled fields and impressive windmills to historic cities and picturesque villages that line the banks of these waterways, a river cruise is a perfect way to see the beautiful lowlands of Holland and Belgium.
+Itineraries generally sail at the height of spring, ensuring that the passing landscape is at its most rewarding with tulips in full bloom whilst you travel between some of the region’s most enthralling and historic towns and cities such as Amsterdam, Kinderdijk and Antwerp.

 The Netherlands’ legendary capital is one of the most popular cities with holidaymakers the world over, let alone river cruisers.
 Amsterdam’s proximity to the Dutch Waterways makes it a natural starting and finishing point for the vast majority of itineraries which explore the region.
 Many lines will offer you an overnight in port, so you’ll have plenty of time to see the famous sights, such as the Anne Frank House and the Van Gogh Museum and enjoy a canal cruise through the city's most historic quarters.